 For example, see the studies below.

 Another argument we hear is that these chemical “UV filter” active ingredients do not penetrate the skin, but the research in this area is contradictory and therefore controversial.
 The results depend greatly on the testing methodology, and some testing methods show that there is definitely deeper penetration of these chemicals.
-The Centers for Disease Control and Prevention (CDC) has detected oxybenzone in more than 96 percent of the American population, based on a representative sampling of children and adults.
+This study found that 1%-2% of oxybenzone is systemically absorbed through human skin.
+This may not seem like a lot, but only small amounts of these chemicals are required to show harm, and additionally these chemicals tend to bioaccumulate over time.
+For example, The Centers for Disease Control and Prevention (CDC) has detected oxybenzone in more than 96 percent of the American population, based on a representative sampling of children and adults.
 That study can be found here: “Concentrations of the sunscreen agent benzophenone-3 in residents of the United States: National Health and Nutrition Examination Survey 2003–2004.”
 Furthermore, participants who reported using sunscreen have higher oxybenzone exposures, according to this study.
 So clearly these chemicals ARE, without question, getting into people, one way or another.
 The latter study supports that they are getting into people via skin exposure.
 You can see some of the additional related studies we found below:

 You can also read Environmental Working Group (EWG)’s article on “The Trouble With Ingredients in Sunscreens“, including a handy chart on some of the approved ingredients and their known effects.
 While we do not agree with all of the EWG’s assessments, they are far better researched than what the FDA has provided.